Ancel-Jomon/Genemate/README.md

 Accurig is used to rig the model.
 The pixel position of each button is used to automate the process.
 Accurig can be ran individually to generate a rigged model.
 The output is generally available in FBX format.
 (Note Genemate requires the model format to be in glb).

 ## FBX to GLb
 The model needs to be in GLb format to be animated.
-The model is placed in ``` frontend/assets```.
+The model in glb format should be placed in ``` frontend/assets```.
 The Github repo [FBX2GLB-Batch-Convert-Optimizer](https://github.com/crazyramirez/FBX2GLB-Batch-Convert-Optimizer) can be used to convert fbx to glb.